atom-box/samhain/readMe.md

-# Elm Project: Search a small text file
+# Elm Project:
+This is a code snippet to search a small text file, written in Elm language
 ## Click here to run my code snippet:
  [Run!](http://littlefurnace.com/elm)
 ## What's going on here